The Big Picture…

 - Responding to Change Over Following a Plan

-But if either party does not understand the approach and ways of working, then they quickly start misusing the other party’s resources.
+But if either party does not understand the agreed ways of working then they quickly start misusing the other party’s resources.
+For example, often contracts are not fixed price and the scope should be flexible.
+But in my experience whilst clients say they want this, they get agitated when scope or price has to flex.
 Value is quickly co-destroyed.

-Open Innovation – in general, asking outsiders for ideas – is an example of value co-creation.
+Open Innovation is an example of where there is potential value co-creation.
 Firms publish challenges and look to outsiders to submit ideas.
-Interesting ideas are discussed further; with the expectation that some of those interactions lead to co-creation of value.
+Interesting ideas are discussed further; with the expectation that some of those interactions lead to new products/ways of working, i.e. co-creation of value.

-However, as Plé & Cáceres note, there is a challenge if your open innovation looks to customers/the public.
+However, as Plé & Cáceres note, there is a challenge.
+Let’s say your open innovation looks to customers for ideas.
 Customers have limited knowledge of the technologies available.
 And so are not best placed to predict which innovations are best to chase or able to envisage how innovations would be used.
 As such, customers are unable to use their or the firm’s resources in the best way.

 Value co-destruction comes about as the firm becomes less competitive by being distracted into chasing ultimately wrong innovations.
 And for the customer, they can feel they are wasting time they could spend elsewhere and risk getting frustrated with the firm.